LyMarco/MusicKickstarter/iteration-01.review.md

 ## Process - Reflection

-Scrum as a preliminary process was a unanimous decision.
-Open to change if we hit too many difficulties using it.
+Scrum as a preliminary process was an unanimous decision.
+The decision is open to change if we encounter too many difficulties while using it.

 #### Decisions that turned out well